List of Great Central Railway locomotives and rolling stock

-This is a list of locomotives and rolling stock based at the preserved Great Central Railway at Loughborough, Leicestershire, the Great Central Railway (Nottingham) in Ruddington and the Mountsorrel Railway near Leicester.
+This is a list of locomotives and rolling stock based at the preserved Great Central Railway at Loughborough in Leicestershire, the Great Central Railway (Nottingham) at Ruddington in Nottinghamshire, and the Mountsorrel Railway near Leicester.

 Mainline steam locomotives

 The Great Central has a varied fleet of steam classes representing each of the United Kingdom's "Big Four" railway companies and British Rail.
 Some of them once worked along the original routes, and others were part of classes that saw service there.